 I love doing things like that by myself.
 Going to the movies or the theatre.
-No one to interrupt me during an important scene (we all know the type) and because I do a lot of activities on my own, I get a lot of comments from people saying how brave I am and they wish they could do the same but are too afraid.
+No one to interrupt me during an important scene (we all know the type) and because I do a lot of activities on my own, I get a lot of comments from people saying how they wish they could do the same but are too afraid.
 So for this post I wanted to talk about fear.
 That tiny four letter word, seemingly insignificant when written on a piece of paper, yet in reality, the weight behind it is causing our thoughts and emotions to hinder our progress in life.

 Fear… when I let it hold me back

 Over the years I have been in positions where time and time again, I have let fear hold me back.
 The time I was too afraid to wear a particular outfit for fear someone would think I looked funny.
 Or the time I didn’t go to the gym because I was worried someone would judge me for using a machine incorrectly.
 Not to mention the times I put off travelling to certain countries for fear it was unsafe.
 Although there’s some truth to that last one in parts of the world, the build up of worry in my mind always escalated my fear more than it needed to be.

 After missing out on opportunities and feeling regret over this and that, it dawned on me that I was only living half a life.
 I was letting fear take hold of the other half and I wasn’t allowing myself to be the person I truly wanted to be.
 So one day I told myself, enough is enough.
 I can either concur my fears, or let me fears concur me.
 I chose the latter.